Finding the main idea is a useful skill that students will use for life.

 The following main idea activities are useful no matter what curriculum you teach because this reading skill naturally integrates with all content areas.

 It’s important to note that building the skill of finding the main idea takes time; it’s an ongoing learning process.

 As students are exposed to and practice with a variety of genres within an appropriate range of reading levels, their skills will sharpen.

-To support students in this progression, I’ve organized these activities from beginner level to advanced.
+To support learners in this progression, I’ve organized the activities from beginner level to advanced.

 Each individual activity sets a stronger foundation for the next.

 This progression of activities helps students develop the thought process and critical thinking skills needed to eventually be able to find the main idea when reading independently.